kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 1. host port.
 1. unique bucket name.
 1. the above data keys are defined by the library.
-Provisioners are able to cause the lib to create additional data keys by returning the `AdditionalConfig` field.
+Provisioners are able to cause the lib to create additional data keys by returning the `AdditionalConfigData` field.

 ### App Pod (independent of provisioner)
 ```yaml